 In Arkansas, homebirth midwives have been licensed since 1984.
-Licensed midwives and their apprentices follow health department protocols, are audited by the health department, renew their licenses or apprentice permits every two years, and complete on-going continuing education.
-Our statistics also show that homebirth is a safe option for healthy low-risk mothers.
+Licensed midwives and their apprentices follow health department protocols, are audited by the health department, renew their licenses every three years, and complete on-going continuing education.
+The midwives' statistics also show that homebirth is a safe option for healthy low-risk mothers.

-emotions, your family...anything of importance to you and your growing baby.
+family...anything of importance to you and your growing baby.
 Our goal is for you to be very familiar and comfortable with us by the time we attend your birth.
-We listen, we reassure,
+We listen, we reassure, and we are

-Deb Phillips, CPM helps the excited older siblings find their baby's heart tones.
+Deb Phillips, CPM, LLM helps the excited older siblings find their baby's heart tones.